CanastaWiki/Canasta-Documentation/cli/wiki-management.md

 # Wiki and wiki farm management commands

-This page documents the Canasta CLI commands for creating, importing, and managing wikis and wiki farms.
+This page documents the Canasta CLI commands for creating and managing wikis and wiki farms.

 ## Contents

 - [canasta create](#canasta-create) - Create a new Canasta installation
-- [canasta import](#canasta-import) - Import an existing MediaWiki installation
 - [canasta add](#canasta-add) - Add a wiki to a wiki farm
+- [canasta dump](#canasta-dump) - Dump a wiki database
+- [canasta refresh](#canasta-refresh) - Re-import a database into an existing wiki
 - [canasta remove](#canasta-remove) - Remove a wiki from a wiki farm
 - [canasta delete](#canasta-delete) - Delete an entire Canasta installation
 - [canasta list](#canasta-list) - List all Canasta installations